mglobel/mglobel/_pages/learn.md

 ---
 layout: page
 title: Learn
+permalink: /learn/
 ---
 Four years ago I started learning how to code.
+It started as a way to grow our business, MyTennisLessons.com, but has turned into a passion and craft that I'm proud to be participating in.
 I think the advent of tools and libraries today make it incredibly easy to start learning how to use these technologies.

 <p>
   Here's some technologies that I'm currently using (though it's an always changing list)